thomasnield/kotlin-statistics/README.md

 ## Weighted Coin/Dice - Discrete Distribution Sampling

 There may be times you want different values of type `T` to be assigned different probabilities, and then you want to sample a `T` randomly given those probabilities.
-This can be helpful for creating simulations or stochastic algorithms.
+This can be helpful for [creating simulations or stochastic algorithms in general](https://github.com/thomasnield/traveling_salesman_demo).

 The `WeightedCoin` and `WeightedDice` assist in these purposes.